kiobu/JET-PA/README.md

 A program to backup a JET profile before the server starts.

 # Usage
-Run 'ArchiverServer.exe' instead of the normal server.
+Run 'JET-PA.exe' instead of the normal server.

 # Compile

-TBD
+1. Install Rust/Cargo with toolchain `x86_64-pc-windows-msvc`.
+2. `cargo build`